The Ultimate Guide to Pho Spices: Homemade and Pre-Packaged

 Old Man Que Huong Brand

-This is the preferred brand by most Vietnamese.
-It comes with all the classic pho spices and a spice bag.
+This is the go-to in most Vietnamese households.
+It comes with all the classic pho spices and a reusable spice bag.
 Available at most well-stocked Asian grocery stores or on Amazon.

 - 6 star anise pods